rbms-bsc/DCRMR/_pages/Edition/Parallel-statement-of-responsibility-relating-to-edition.md

 >Example:
 ><CITE>Second edition / edited by Alejandro Garri = herausgegeben von Alejandro Garri</CITE>

-<a name="3.24.3.4">3.24.3.4</a> Make a [note on edition statement](/DCRMR/books/edition/Note-on-edition-statement/) to indicate the original position on the source of information of any transposed statements of responsibility, see [3.29.X.X](/DCRMR/books/edition/Note-on-edition-statement/#3.29.X.X).
+<a name="3.24.3.4">3.24.3.4</a> Make a [note on edition statement](/DCRMR/books/edition/Note-on-edition-statement/) to indicate the original position on the source of information of any transposed statements of responsibility (see [3.29.X.X](/DCRMR/books/edition/Note-on-edition-statement/#3.29.X.X)).